AthenaModel/kite/docs/appkit.md

 For now:

-* Allow only one appkit.
+* DONE: Allow only one appkit.
 Analysis shows we don't really need more than that for anything we're doing.
-DONE

-* Name the core package after the appkit, e.g., appkit_mykit, to allow for future growth.
+* DONE: Name the core package "app_$kitname", with one module, app.tcl; this will be the same for "app" projects as well.

 * If it can be easily done, set the versions in the packages in the lib directory to the project version.